superDross/dotfiles/notes/interview/questions-to-ask.md

 - What tools do you use for project organisation (Jira/confluence/boards)?

 - What are the biggest tech debt issues at this time?
+Are you actively reducing this debt and if so how?

 - How do engineers collaborate?
 Design meetings, pair programming etc.

 - What OS do devs use?

 ## To Managers